byt3n33dl3/BlackMarlinExec/README.md

 <img width="250" height="250" src="/images/keb5.png">
 </p></a>

-Users authenticate once with Kerberos and can `access` multiple services without re-entering credentials, thanks to the TGT. ~Haha~ this is the time when the attackers could use this privileges.
+Users authenticate once with Kerberos and can `access` multiple services without re-entering credentials, thanks to the TGT. *Haha* this is the time when the CS could use this privileges for testing.
 <br>

 ## [LDAP](https://www.youtube.com/watch?v=S2mQBXcW3P0&pp=ygUMTERBUCBhdHRhY2tz) Automatic Injections